We work with employers providing shares to employees and directors by way of a gift. We also review proposals for employees and directors.

-We work with private companies operating in a range of sectors from technology, software, media, entertainment through to retail and manufacture.
-Clients come to us because we combine the legal knowledge required in protecting shareholders adequately with taxation knowledge and share valuation expertise.
+- Clients come to us because we combine the legal knowledge required in protecting shareholders adequately and legally, with taxation knowledge and share valuation expertise.

 The shares for employees provided by way of a gift can come from either existing shares already owned by shareholders or from newly issued shares.
 Shares for employees can be given to employees free, at discounted rates or at any value determined by the directors.